magogate/SQLServer2019-Mirroring/README.md

 In such cases, considering Disaster Recovery (DR), it's ideal to have another environment setup (Preferably in Cloud).

 ## 1. Installation of Windows Server 2019 Server as Mirror Server (On-Premise)
-We are going to have 4th Virtual Machine - first 3 are - [gogate-dc-1]:Domain Controller/SAN, [gogate-node-1]:Primary Node, [gogate-node-2]:Secondary Node - as Mirror and we will add that in same Network with other 3 VMs.
+We are going to have 4th Virtual Machine - first 3 are - [gogate-dc-1]:Domain Controller/SAN, [gogate-node-1]:Primary Node, [gogate-node-2]:Secondary Node & [gogate-mirror-1]:Mirroring node - as Mirror and we will add that in same Network with other 3 VMs.
 <br> Node, for Mirror server, we are not going to have shared drives.
 Sole purpose of this separate server is for DR - in case if first 3 VMs goes down or something happens with SAN itself.
 Since Mirror server will store all SQL files locally, it will not have any depedancy on SAN or other 2 VMs.
 1. Install Windows Server 2019 by creating a Virtual Machine
 2. Change machine name